BingyuMao/BingyuMao.github.io/_pages/cv.md

 ### The University of Texas Health Science Center at Houston | Houston, TX

-Aug 2020 - Present
+Aug 2020 - May 2025 (Expected)

-Doctor of Philosophy in Biomedical Informatics
+*Doctor of Philosophy in Biomedical Informatics*

 ### University of Wisconsin-Madison | Madison, WI

 Aug 2018 - May 2020

-Master of Arts in Mathematics
+*Master of Arts in Mathematics*

 ### Sun Yat-Sen University | Guangzhou, China

 Aug 2015 - Jun 2019

-Bachelor of Science in Mathematics and Applied Mathematics
+*Bachelor of Science in Mathematics and Applied Mathematics*

 ## Work Experience